fancheyu5/STRAS/README.md

 2.Prepare input .bed

 The input file should be a tab-delimited, no header .bed file with 5 columns.
 The contents of each column are chromosome (without characters ‘chr’), start, end, motif and copy number of this locus.
 An example is hg002.gangstr.bed .
 Name your bed with sample1.bed , sample2.bed ...
+The reference should be hg38.
+Please use LiftOver if you use hg19.

 3.Start